-The workers’ compensation system in the U.S. developed from principles enacted in Europe.1 From their inception in the 1900s, workers’ comp laws have evolved through the years.
+The workers’ compensation system in the U.S. developed from principles enacted in Europe.1 From their inception in the 1900s, workers’ comp laws have evolved significantly through the years.
 To better understand the history of the laws, let’s take a look at the basics of workers’ comp as they stand now:

 - Workers’ comp is state regulated with laws determined by each state’s legislative body and implemented by a state agency